This article will help you understand how gross negligence works under Texas law

 - The defendant's net worth

-Why it’s worth pursuing these claims
+Why it's worth pursuing gross negligence claims in Texas

 Normal negligence claims are about making the victim whole.
 If the jury decides that victim lost $100,000 in lost wages, mental suffering, and medical bills, that becomes the cap to the victim's recovery.
 Gross negligence, when proven, entitles the plaintiff to exemplary damages, also known as punitive damages.
 These awards are designed to punish the defendant and to deter similar future conduct from the defendant and similarly situated parties by making the wrongdoer pay extra money, above and beyond what the plaintiff actually lost.